 It’s impossible to predict how you’ll react to the death of someone you care about, even when you know what’s going to happen.

 You may go into shock or feel numb.
 You may feel disbelief and that what’s happened isn’t real.
 You might carry on – or try to carry on – as though nothing has happened.
-In the first few minutes and hours, you may go through many different feelings and emotions, and that is normal.
-There’s no right or wrong way to feel and react.
+It is normal to go through many different feelings and emotions, there is no right or wrong way to feel and react.

 If you’re alone at this time, you could ask family and friends, or a spiritual or religious leader, to come and support you.

 Grief isn’t just one feeling – it’s many emotions that follow on from one another.
 You may find your mood changes quickly, or that you feel very differently in different situations.
 You might also find it difficult to concentrate or carry out tasks that would normally be easy.

 It’s common for people to swing between feeling OK one minute and upset the next.
 You might find that these feelings come in waves or bursts – this can be unpredictable and unsettling.